explosion/curated-transformers/README.md

 ### Installation

-Since `curated-transformers` requires functionality that isn't currently present in `bitsandbytes` (as of `v0.39.0`), one needs to install the library from source by cloning the [following branch](https://github.com/shadeMe/bitsandbytes/tree/linear-layer-device) of our fork.
+`curated-transformers` requires functionality that isn't currently present in `bitsandbytes` (as of `v0.39.1`).
+While the said functionality is optional, we recommend users to build the library from source by cloning the [following branch](https://github.com/shadeMe/bitsandbytes/tree/linear-layer-device) of our fork.
 Installation instructions can be found [here](https://github.com/shadeMe/bitsandbytes/blob/linear-layer-device/compile_from_source.md).

+Users can still use the quantization feature without building the `bitsandbytes` library from our fork.
+However, they may encounter increased memory usage during the model initialization phase.
+The extra memory will be freed once the model has been successfully quantized.